 STP (06/02/2017) – Yesterday, BBC Sunday Politics Scotland featured a pilot project, supported by Scotland’s Towns Partnership, which looks to turn Cumnock into the nation’s first Green Town.
-The report can be viewed from 52.30 on BBC I-Player here.
+The report was also initially available on BBC I-Player.

 With the backing of a consortium of key organisations, the project would see a range of renewable energy sources being harnessed to make the town energetically self-sustainable, concomitantly creating good quality jobs in the area.